I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

 Can I attend more than one course?

 You can only attend one course out of the 5 offered this year.
-We will do our best to match with your preference.
+We will do our best to match your preference.

 How will I be notified about my application?